shopware/docs/concepts/framework/flow-concept.md

 ## Flow

 A flow is an automation process in your business.
 From here, you can specify which actions are triggered by a trigger.
 Additionally, you can define conditions for these actions under which the actions are to be executed.
-If multiple flows with the same trigger, the priority point will decide which flow will perform first.
+If multiple flows with the same trigger exist, the priority point will decide which flow will perform first.

 ## Trigger